Maximal equilateral sets: Introduction

 We first dispose of the $2$\dimensional case.
 By a simple continuity argument, any set of two points in a normed space of dimension at least $2$ can be extended to an equilateral set of size~$3$.
 It is also possible to find a maximal equilateral set of size $3$ in any $2$\dimensional $X$.
-In fact, if $X$ is not isometric to $\ell_\infty^2$ then the result of Danzer and Gr\"unbaum gives that any equilateral set has cardinality $<4$, which implies that any equilateral set of size $3$ is already maximal.
-Also, in $\ell_\infty^2$ it is easy to find a maximal equilateral set of size $3$.
+In fact, if $X$ is not isometric to $\ell_\infty^2$ then by \cite{DG}, any equilateral set has cardinality $<4$, which implies that any equilateral set of size $3$ is already maximal.
+Furthermore, by \cite{DG} the only equilateral sets of size $4$ consist of the vertices of an $\ell_2^\infty$-ball, so any equilateral set of size $3$ not consisting of three vertices of an $\ell_2^\infty$-ball (such sets exist by extending an appropriate equilateral set of $2$ points), is maximal.
 It follows that $m(X)=3$ for all $2$\dimensional~$X$.

 Now suppose that the dimension of $X$ is at least $3$.
 Using a topological result, Petty \cite{Petty} showed that any equilateral set of size $3$ in $X$ can be extended to one of size $4$.
 He also constructed, for each dimension $d\geq 3$, a $d$\dimensional normed space with a maximal equilateral set of size $4$.
 Below (Proposition~\ref{pettygen}) we modify his example to show for instance that $\ell_1^d$ and $\ell_1$ also have this property.